aviezab/asyncio-nats-streaming/README.md

 - [] Custom timeouts for pub/sub
 - [] Refactor for cleanliness
 - [] Create JSON Publisher/Subscriber for quick serialization/deserialization of JSON data.
+- [] Switch to logger instead of printing